csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 [I recently shared](https://twitter.com/csswizardry/status/455670114328014849)
-[a public demo](https://trello.com/b/KaRKUPfD) of the Trello board that I use for development work—just one small aspect of running an agile project.
-This post won’t teach you anything about running an agile project or team—you can [hire me for that](/contact/)—but it might help you set up a decent Kanban board if you already know how to work agile.
+[a public demo](https://trello.com/b/KaRKUPfD) of the Trello board that I use for development work — just one small aspect of running an agile project.
+This post won’t teach you anything about running an agile project or team — you can [hire me for that](/contact/) — but it might help you set up a decent Kanban board if you already know how to work agile.

 You will probably want to have this Trello board open as you read this article,